Current Trip Special

 Internet / Communications

-Wi-Fi is available at all hotels in the Campeche area, and at several restaurants and bars.
+Wi-Fi is available at all hotels in the Campeche area, and at most restaurants and bars.
 Depending on your international service plan, most cell phones will also work in Campeche.

 How To Get There

 The most direct way to travel is to fly directly into Campeche International Airport (CPE).
 There are three daily flights directly into Campeche via Mexico City International Airport (MEX) by AeroMexico.
-You may be able to save money and book a more direct itinerary by flying into the city of Merida, the capital of the Mexican state of Yucatan, which is a two-hour drive from Campeche.
-Merida’s Manuel Crescencio Rejon International Airport (MID) is serviced by a number of major U.S. airlines that offer direct service from Houston, Dallas, Miami, and a number of other major U.S. cities.
-Merida is the fastest, easiest way to access Campeche.
+The connection times can be cumbersome in Mexico City and the majority of anglers are able to book a more direct itinerary by flying into the city of Merida, the capital of the Mexican state of Yucatan, which is a two-hour drive from Campeche.
+Merida’s Manuel Crescencio Rejon International Airport (MID) is serviced by a number of major U.S. airlines that offer direct service from Houston, Dallas, and Miami.
+Merida is typically the fastest, easiest way to access Campeche.

 Arrival and Departure Details / Times